themselves with this statement and our site terms.

 What we need

-The type of information we collect may vary depending on the product(s) you select.
-However, in general we will collect the following information:
+The type of information we collect or that is passed to us via a third party (with your consent) may vary depending on the product(s) you select.
+However, in general we will require the following information:

 - Contact details;